renovatebot/docker-renovate/docs/gitlab.md

 Here are some configuation examples for configuring renovate to run as gitlab pipeline.
 See [self-hosting](https://github.com/renovatebot/renovate/blob/master/docs/usage/self-hosting.md#self-hosting-renovate) doc for additional information.

-For gitlab.com we recommend to checkoput [this](https://gitlab.com/renovate-bot/renovate-runner).
+For gitlab.com we recommend to checkout [this](https://gitlab.com/renovate-bot/renovate-runner).
 We've prepared some pipeline templates to simply run renovate on pipeline schedules.

 ## Renovate slim with mapped docker socket